 Remember, structure is important, but what sets the status quo apart from the status setters is LEVERAGE.

 You can leverage your choices and your life in a way that will reduce stress, reduce overwhelm, reduce anxiety, and pivot you away from worrying about what your life will be like if things don’t change.
-These hacks will increase your productivity, increase your sense of calm, and pave the way for more income, more satisfaction and more opportunity to meaningfully contribute in this world in the way you feel called.
+These success hacks will increase your productivity, increase your sense of calm, and pave the way for more income, more satisfaction and more opportunity to meaningfully contribute in this world in the way you feel called.